laravel-streams/streams.dev/streams/data/explore/existing.md

       href: /explore/features
       type: secondary
 ---
 Laravel Streams is system of utilities first.
-Built to be added to any Laravel with minimal effort and cost.
+Fundamental tools that can be added to any Laravel project with minimal effort.

-What do you need to accomplish with your existing project?
+What do you need help with for your existing project?